Corporate IKIGAI

 -

 (Re-)vive (old) interests by strolling around a bookstore.
-Identify new or recall old interests.
+Identify new (or recall old) interests and see how you could (re-)integrate them in your work or daily life.

 Sources